Adverse Device Effect (ADE)

 The Australian regulatory agency, the Therapeutic Goods Administration (TGA) has adopted this version of GCP but with some variations, TGA: ICH Guideline for Good Clinical Practice.

-Governance is a set of relationships and responsibilities established by a health service organisation between its executive, workforce and stakeholders (including patients and consumers).
+A set of relationships and responsibilities established by a health service organisation between its executive, workforce and stakeholders (including patients and consumers).

 Governance incorporates the processes, customs, policy directives, laws and conventions affecting the way an organisation is directed, administered or controlled.
 Governance arrangements provide the structure for setting the corporate objectives (social, fiscal, legal and HR) of the organisation and the means to achieve the objectives.
 They also specify the mechanisms for monitoring performance.